 Data Analytics Apprenticeship Salary

-The average data analytics apprentice makes $67,817 per year, according to ZipRecruiter.
-A small percentage of these apprentices earn $30,500 or less and the top percentage make as much $130,500.
+The average data analytics apprentice earns $71,105 per year, according to ZipRecruiter.
+Less than 10 percent of these apprentices earn $32,500 or less and the top 25 percent earn more than $91,000 annually.

-The pay rate will largely depend on the employer’s offer and negotiations may vary depending on the workload and your experience.
-Apprentices are entitled to minimum wage salary and can enjoy employee benefits like sick leave and healthcare.
+Your data analyst apprenticeship salary will largely depend on the employer, the workload, and your experience.
+Apprentices are entitled to a salary of at least minimum wage and can get employee benefits like sick leave and healthcare.

 Data Analyst Apprenticeship Requirements